lachy-berry/ev-net-impact/data/source/README.md

-# Source data
+### ev-net-impact/data/source

-Original data was downloaded, replicated, and scraped from several online sources listed below.
+This folder contains the original data downloaded, replicated, and scraped from several online sources listed below.

 * Electricity production by source was compiled by Our World in Data based on BP Statistical Review of World Energy and Ember.
 * Emissions factors for electricity supply technologies sourced from Annex III to the IPCC Fifth Assessment Report on Climate Change (2014).